EpiForeSITE/facilityepimath/README.md

 disease transmission among individuals in a healthcare facility, including the basic facility reproduction number and model equilibrium.

+This work was supported by the Centers for Disease Control and Prevention, Modeling Infectious Diseases in Healthcare Network award U01CK000585.

 ## Installation

 You can install the development version of facilityepimath from